The climber and Academy Award-winning filmmaker raises the stakes in every cinematic endeavor

 Chin has two children, ages 5 and 3.
 Does having a family give him pause?
 “It’s actually the reverse,” he says.
 “I got to the point where my acceptance of risk meant that I felt like I could responsibly have children.”

-This story originally appeared in the Spring 2019 Men’s Edition of C Magazine.
+This story originally appeared in the Spring 2019 Men’s Edition of C Magazine and has been updated as of June 25, 2019.